clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/scheduling/schedules/schedules-overview.md

 Use the search field above the column to search for specific people.
 Use commas to separate the names if you want to search for more than one person at a time.
 You can only see a person's row if you expand the planning unit they are assigned to.

 Click the column header to sort alphabetically by last name.
 Click a person's name to open a popover with their contract and skill information.
-Click the person's name in blue inside the popover to open the person's details in edit mode in a new browser window.
+Click the person's name in blue inside the popover to open the person's details in edit mode in a new browser tab.

 > Note
 >
 > If you have configured a join or leave date for a person, the person is only displayed between those dates.
 > If the person's planning unit has a validity period, and their assignment to the planning unit ends on the same date, their schedule after that date is not displayed.
 You can see schedules past that date in Shift Center, where the cells are grayed out for days after the person's leave date.

 ### Level column